Rockman-Blue/SANS_HHC_2024/Act 2/PowerShell.md

 2) http://localhost:1225/endpoints/2
 3) http://localhost:1225/endpoints/3
 4) http://localhost:1225/endpoints/4
 * After looking at some documentation, I find out that the Invoke-WebRequest cmdlet supports the -OutFile parameter, where I can specify a location to store the files download with Invoke-WebRequest.
-Instead of using a loop, I just use a command for each endpoint since it's only four of them:
+Instead of using a loop, I just use a command for each endpoint:

 ```Invoke-WebRequest -Uri http://localhost:1225/endpoints/1 -OutFile endpoint1```